 Drywall Nailing

 Fastener spacing on drywall before taping.
 Fire-rated assemblies require specific drywall type and layer count.
+Quick inspection but an easy fail if your drywall crew cuts corners on spacing.

 10–13